Peter Graham (British Army officer): Military career

 Graham was born in London on 14 March 1937.
 He was brought up in Fyvie in Aberdeenshire, and educated at St Paul's School in London and the Royal Military Academy, Sandhurst, Graham was commissioned into the Gordon Highlanders in 1956.
 He went on to be adjutant of the 1st battalion of his regiment in 1963 and was mentioned in despatches for his services in Borneo during the Indonesia–Malaysia confrontation in 1966.
 In 1974 he was appointed military assistant to General Sir Cecil Blacker, the Adjutant-General to the Forces.

 Graham was made commanding officer of 1st Battalion, the Gordon Highlanders 1976 and chief of staff at 3rd Armoured Division in 1978.
 He went on to command the Ulster Defence Regiment in 1982 and was mentioned in despatches for his services in Northern Ireland in 1984.
 He became deputy military secretary at the Ministry of Defence in 1985 and General Officer Commanding Eastern District in 1987.
 In 1989 he was made Commandant of the Royal Military Academy Sandhurst.
 He became General Officer Commanding Scotland and Governor of Edinburgh Castle in 1991 and retired in 1993.

+Graham was appointed a Member of the Order of the British Empire (MBE) in 1972 for distinguished service in Northern Ireland from Aug-Oct 1971, promoted to Officer of the Order (OBE) in 1978 for distinguished service in Northern Ireland from Feb-Apr of that year, further promoted to Commander of the Order (CBE) in the 1981 Birthday Honours, and knighted as Knight Commander of the Order of the Bath (KCB) in the 1991 Birthday Honours.